Infusionsoft vs. Drip

 From color-coded actions in the Workflow builder to the point-and-click Visual Email Builder to the easy, common-sense navigation throughout the entire site, Drip was built by humans, for humans.
 Plain and simple.

-And if you ever have a question, you can access support inside your account or email them at email@example.com.
-Depending on your plan, you might also have access to real-time chat or phone support.
+And if you ever have a question, you can access support inside your account or email them at firstname.lastname@example.org.
+Anyone with a Basic Drip plan or higher get free 24/7 chat support with our friendly support folks, too.
 If you’re into more resources, though, we also have a massive Knowledge Base and a pretty informative blog.
 Long story short, if you ever need help, we’re here for you.

 Infusionsoft: After having sunk my teeth into quite a few SaaS tools over the years, I’ve gotten to experience both great and miserable interfaces.
 Infusionsoft has landed somewhere in the nebulous middle.